tc39/proposal-operator-overloading/README.md

 #### Takeaways

 The proposal here is most similar to Matlab semantics, and differs from operator dispatch in most object-oriented programming languages.
 We have good reasons here for not using property access for operator overloading, but we should proceed with caution.

-### Ecosystem: Do operators tend to make things unreadable?

-The accusation is frequently made at C++ and Haskell that they are unreadable due to excessive use of obscure operators.
-On the other hand, in the Python ecosystem, operators are generally considered to make code significantly cleaner, e.g., in their use in NumPy.
-It's not clear what leads to the difference, or how we could drive a positive, clean-code culture here.

 ## Q/A